sladel11/Timesat-seasonality/README.md

 This [code](src-code/h5toMosaic.py) essentially takes the HDF files covering area of interest and for each day (x amount of files determined by amoubt if files with sane date on image name), creates a TIFF image of the files in the same frame.
 Then, the mosaic is clipped to a more defined extent.

+THe next step, simmilar to before, convert the tif to bil using this [script]()

 ### Confirm handling of files